rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 There are some questions that we must ask ourselves before thinking about a solution or anything else.

-- How critical is to achieve the lowest latency possible?
+- How critical is it to achieve the lowest latency possible?
 - Where will the end users be watching the live streaming?
 - Should my platform support thousands or even millons of users?